mgoncalves86/dia-pai-maria-sonho-dos-pestinhas/README.md

 # Sonho dos Pestinhas Father's Day Project

-Welcome to the repository for my daughter's kindergarten Father's Day project, Sonho dos Pestinhas!
+Welcome to the repository for my daughter's kindergarten Father's Day project!
 This project features a stunning mosaic made up of 130 images, created using the Andrea Mosaic application version 3.52.0.

 The mosaic was generated using the AndreaMosaic application.
 To learn more about AndreaMosaic, visit their [website](https://www.andreaplanet.com/andreamosaic/).